-Weinstein being moved to Rikers Island jail from hospital: spokesman
+Weinstein moved to Rikers Island jail after 10-day hospital stay

 In addition to his convictions in New York, Weinstein also faces several felony charges in Los Angeles in connection with alleged sexual assaults against two women in 2013.

-Reporting By Brendan Pierson in New York; Editing by Daniel Wallis, Noeleen Walder and Jonathan Oatis
+Reporting by Brendan Pierson in New York; Editing by Daniel Wallis, Noeleen Walder and Jonathan Oatis